 Even if dolls aren’t your thing, it’s hard not to be impressed by the intricate creations at the Bangkok Dolls House and Museum.
 In addition to the dolls themselves, you’ll find miniature replicas of Thai homes, temples, gardens, and other Thai and Bangkok attractions.
 The museum is owned by famed dollmaker Tongkorn Chandavimol, who has been delighting tourists with her products since 1957.
 There’s also a shop so you can take home your own handmade souvenir doll.

 If you think that Bangkok is just all about partying and shopping, then think again.
-The next time you book cheap international flights to Thailand’s capital city, make sure to add these unique museums to your list of Bangkok attractions.
+The next time you book cheap international flights to Bangkok, make sure to add these unique museums to your list of Bangkok attractions.

 Have you visited any interesting museums in Bangkok?
 Which ones were your favorites?
 Let us know in the comments section.